fominok/OpenNRE/README.md

 And in the beginning of our work we didn't remove tags `<e1>` and `<e2>`.
 Only after they were removed result made better.

+## Problems

+### DBPedia

+Coreference replacing works not wery well.
+Sometimes it replaces pronouns not only with company name, but also with some data after company name (espaccialy text in brackets).
+Here program thought that comapny name is `Lantis Company, Limited (\u682a\u5f0f\u4f1a\u793e\u30e9\u30f3\u30c6\u30a3\u30b9 Kabushiki-gaisha Rantisu)`:

+    {
+        "abstract": "Lantis Company, Limited (\u682a\u5f0f\u4f1a\u793e\u30e9\u30f3\u30c6\u30a3\u30b9 Kabushiki-gaisha Rantisu) is a Japanese company that specializes as a music publisher label for Japanese musicians, anime soundtracks and video game soundtracks.
+            Lantis Company, Limited (\u682a\u5f0f\u4f1a\u793e\u30e9\u30f3\u30c6\u30a3\u30b9 Kabushiki-gaisha Rantisu) was established on November 26, 1999, and in May 2006, Lantis Company, Limited (\u682a\u5f0f\u4f1a\u793e\u30e9\u30f3\u30c6\u30a3\u30b9 Kabushiki-gaisha Rantisu) was bought by, and became a subsidiary of, Bandai Visual.
+            Lantis Company, Limited (\u682a\u5f0f\u4f1a\u793e\u30e9\u30f3\u30c6\u30a3\u30b9 Kabushiki-gaisha Rantisu) is now a subsidiary of Bandai Namco Holdings.", "company": "Lantis (company)",
+        "year": "1999"
+    },

+Our program get only year of foundation date and miss everything about day and month.
+It was done only for simplicity, but is not the best solution.

+There are some problems with `demo_test.py`, it provides `score: NaN`.
+To prevent this some changes were made in script like [here](https://github.com/thunlp/OpenNRE/issues/89) were adviced.

+    _weights_matrix with np.ones(..) instead of np.zeros()

+It was not fixed in OpenNRE repository yet.